 You will also need to attend an orientation session in advance of your registration appointment (see below for details).
 You will be considered registered with AAS after this you attend orientation and complete your registration appointment.

 If you encounter any difficulties completing the intake form or booking your registration appointment online, please connect with us directly (416-979-5290 or email@example.com).

 Your confidentiality is very important to us.
 Any documents provided to, and correspondence with AAS, is treated confidentially.
 All documents are securely stored in accordance with the University’s privacy and records policies.
 We do not share documents unless a student requests us to and provides written permission.

 We only communicate with you and relevant Ryerson faculty and staff members for the purposes of facilitating your academic accommodation and related learning needs.
 We need your written permission before we communicate with others on your behalf, e.g. family members like parents and spouses.

 The date of your registration appointment has arrived.
-You are booked to meet with us for two hours.
-The first hour is a group format orientation to our services and how to make the most of your accommodations.
-During the second hour of your appointment, you will meet confidentially with your Student Accommodation Facilitator to discuss your individual accommodation plan.
-Prompt arrival is necessary, as students who arrive late may be asked
+You are booked to meet with us for an hour.
+During your appointment, you will meet confidentially with your Student Accommodation Facilitator to discuss your individual accommodation plan.
+Prompt arrival is necessary so will have sufficient time to create an effective, individualised accommodation plan, as students who arrive late may be asked to reschedule.

 What to expect

 At your registration appointment, you can expect to: